 MANU DELAGO has become one of the most sought-after musicians from Austria on both a national and, especially, international scale.
 Based in both London and Tyrol, his collaborations span from Björk to Anoushka Shankar, The Cinematic Orchestra and the London Symphony Orchestra.
-Manu is known to be both a virtuoso and a pioneer on the hang (hand-pan), as well as an acclaimed composer and percussionist.
+Manu Delago is known to be both a virtuoso and a pioneer on the hang (hand-pan), as well as an acclaimed composer and percussionist.
 However, his pioneering and boundless creativity doesn’t stop at the music.
 His ideas are big, and he fulfills them.
 His project, “Parasol Peak” (2018) combined live music, mountaineering and film, and already gave us a hint at what was to come next: the RECYCLING TOUR.
-Manu, together with 5 other musicians and crew members, will set off on April 30th from Innsbruck to complete a 35-day music tour around Austria; but not with the usual carbon-puffing modes of transport.
+Delago, together with 5 other musicians and crew members, will set off on April 30th from Innsbruck to complete a 35-day music tour around Austria; but not with the usual carbon-puffing modes of transport.
 Instead, their legs will be their engines, their bicycles the machinery, and the solar panels their source of energy.
 It is an adventure, to say the least.
 And this is what excites Manu the most about it.
 That, and how he can transport his message of environmental protection, through local happenings, to a global audience.
-In light of this, Manu sat down with Arianna Fleur to tell her all about the intensive and expansive process which has gone into the tour, postponed from the year prior.
+In light of this, Delago sat down with Arianna Fleur Alfreds to tell her all about the intensive and expansive process which has gone into the tour, postponed from the year prior.
 And, although the lockdowns go on, the show must go on, too.
-As Manu puts it, “climate protection and culture can’t wait until the pandemic is over,” so he won’t either.
+As Delago puts it, “climate protection and culture can’t wait until the pandemic is over,” so he won’t either.

 When did you actually come up with the concept for the Recycling Tour?
 How long has it been in the planning phase?